human-doodle/Algorithm-Questions/287-find-the-duplicate-number/Notes.md

 <h2>find-the-duplicate-number Notes</h2><hr>This is not a very intuitive solution!
-Knowledge of Floyd's algorithm is
+Knowledge of Floyd's algorithm is necessary.